fuyuka3725/DSRE-EX/README.md

 -- There are no parameters. settings are adjusted automatically.

 -- It incorporates psychoacoustic technology that serves a similar purpose to DSEE HX but uses a different approach.
-(However, it was causing thread distortion.)
+(However, it was causing distortion.)

 -- Multilingual support for 4 languages.